anatol-helfenstein/BIS-3D/README.md

 ### Covariates

-The covariates were specifically chosen to represent the CLORPT framework, wherein soil is a function of the soil-forming factors climate (CL), organisms (O), relief/topography (R), parent material/geology (P) and time (T; Dokuchaev, 1899; Jenny, 1941).
-For a descriptive summary of the covariates used in this study, see [covariates_metadata.csv](data/covariates/covariates_metadata.csv).
+The covariates were specifically chosen to represent the CLORPT framework, wherein soil is a function of the soil forming factors climate (CL), organisms (O), relief/topography (R), parent material/geology (P) and time (T; [Dokuchaev, 1899](#references); [Jenny, 1941](#references)).
+For a descriptive summary of the covariates used in this study, see [covariates_metadata.csv](data/covariates/covariates_metadata.csv) (***Note:*** soil maps were not used as covariates).

 ### Data accessibility

 The model input data do not belong to us and are not provided here.
 The credentials to access soil point data from the "Bodemkundig Informatie Systeem" (BIS) were removed in the R scripts due to privacy reasons.
-For accessing soil point data, please see the [Dutch National Key Registry of the Subsurface (BRO, in Dutch)](https://basisregistratieondergrond.nl/)) and more detailed information about the [BIS database from Wageningen Environmental Research](https://www.wur.nl/nl/Onderzoek-Resultaten/Onderzoeksinstituten/Environmental-Research/Faciliteitentools/Bodemkundig-Informatie-Systeem-BIS-Nederland.htm).
+For accessing soil point data, please see the [Dutch National Key Registry of the Subsurface (BRO, in Dutch)](https://basisregistratieondergrond.nl/) and more detailed information about the [BIS database from Wageningen Environmental Research](https://www.wur.nl/nl/Onderzoek-Resultaten/Onderzoeksinstituten/Environmental-Research/Faciliteitentools/Bodemkundig-Informatie-Systeem-BIS-Nederland.htm).

 We can only provide metadata (e.g. README and reclassification table files) and not the covariates themselves.
 Most of the covariates were attained from the ["GeoDesk" of Wageningen University and Research](https://www.wur.nl/en/research-results/research-institutes/environmental-research/facilities-tools/geodesk.htm).